Setting an Airbnb smoking fee that holds.

 Why a tied-to-cost fee tends to hold

 A remediation amount the guest can see is also a remediation amount the guest can defend against.
-Pairing a cost-linked dollar figure with a signed acknowledgment is the version that survives a Resolution Center review — the dispute becomes about whether the smoking happened, not whether the fee was fair or known about.
+Pairing a cost-linked dollar figure with a signed acknowledgment gives the reviewer a cleaner file — the dispute becomes more about whether the smoking happened, not whether the fee was fair or known about.

 A signed acknowledgment is different from a notice.